 Since 1975, our Family Medicine Residency program has trained 485 physicians, and today, these graduates are improving health for patients and communities in 41 states and several countries.
 Of our residency alums, 16 percent work in rural communities, 17 percent provide care primarily to the underserved, and 13 percent have pursued careers in academic medicine.

 Our Family Medicine Academic Fellowship program, developed in 1979, has trained nearly 75 primary care physicians.
 Most serve on faculties in medical school departments and residency programs across the country.
 Many have assumed key roles in dean’s offices and provide national leadership in primary care and public health, and others have become successful researchers and innovators in curriculum development.
 Last year we started an online degree program: MS in Academic Medicine degree available to physician faculty nationwide.
 We also offer fellowship programs in hospice and palliative medicine, geriatric medicine and sports medicine.

 Research and Scholarly Activities

-To learn more about our researchers and the work they are doing, we invite you to take a look at our Meet Our Family Medicine Researchers guide.
+To learn more about our researchers and the work they are doing, we invite you to meet our Family Medicine Researcher Team.